temphoyos/form-error-tracking/README.md

+# Tracking errors on your forms with Google Tag Manager (GTM)
-This repository includes a dummy html form (form.html) to serve as a the testing ground for the acocompanying JS files.
+This repository includes a dummy html form (form.html) to serve as the testing ground for the acocompanying JS files.
 These files in turn contain code that has been developed to enable Google Tag Manager error tracking on the aformentioned form.

 This code has been developed so that it is deployed from within Google Tag Manager itself with the aim of: